kaimeraq/kaimeraq/README.md

 **My name is Kai Leslie, and welcome to my page!**

 I'm a Software Engineer with over 5 years of professional experience in the Video Game industry.
-I've helped develop two shipped titles on Steam, and I've contributed to many student projects over the years.
+I've helped develop two shipped titles on Steam, and I've contributed to many projects over the years.
 I also have firsthand console experience with Xbox Series X|S, PS5, and Nintendo Switch.

 I'm open to mid to senior-level engine or gameplay engineering roles!